 Kale is a very hardy form of cabbage that is native to the northern Mediterranean and western Europe where it has been cultivated as a green leafy vegetable for five thousand years.
 There are many varieties of leaf shape, color and height from a low mat of curled shoots to 2 m (6 ft) high.
-Kale is popular in East and southern Africa especially in the highlands.
+The very nutritious leaves can be eaten raw, steamed or lightly stir-fried.

 In high altitude areas of New Zealand and Great Britain, Kale is used as part of a diet to overwinter calves and sheep.
 It has a higher protein yield than maize.